kubevirt/kubevirt.github.io/_posts/2021-04-30-intel-vgpu-kubevirt.md

 win10vm1-rdp   NodePort    10.105.159.184   <none>        3389:30627/TCP   39s
 ```

-Using your favorite RDP client, open a connection to the VM.
-Use the MAIN IP address of the Centos machine and the node port that is shown in the output above.
-For example, using the output from the `kubectl get svc` command above, connect to `<centos server ip>:30627`.
-When prompted use the username and password you created when installing Windows 10.
-You can now test the GPU acceleration.
+Note the port that was assigned to this service we will use it in the next step.
+In the above output the port is 30627.

+We can now use the rdesktop tool to connect to our VM and get the full advantages of the vGPU.
+From a command line run `rdesktop localhost:<port>` being sure to update the port based on the output from above.
+You can now test out the vGPU.

 The easiest way to do this is open a web browser, and goto [http://www.fishgl.com](http://www.fishgl.com).
+Give the page a few seconds to load, and you will then see GPU accelerated graphics, including FPS.
+You can also open the Task Manager and look at the performance tab to see the GPU under load.
 <br>

 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">